davdar/maam/writeup/pldi15.markdown

 # Implementation

 We have implemented our framework in Haskell and applied it to compute analyses for `λIF`.
-Our implementation provides path sensitivity, flow sensitivity, and flow insensitivity as a semantics-independent monad library.
+Our implementation provides path-sensitivity, flow-sensitivity, and flow-insensitivity as a semantics-independent monad library.
 The code shares a striking resemblance with the math.

 Our interpreter for `λIF` is parameterized as discussed in Section`~\ref{analysis-parameters}`{.raw}.